ArtwareSoft/jb-react/README.md

 #Visual Development with React

 Visual development was broken in the world of web development, mostly because pre-defined visual components could not be re-used anymore.
-The industry accepts the fact that complex web apps can be developed only textually.
+The industry de-facto accepts the fact that complex web apps can **not** be developed visually.

 jBart suggests a revolutionary approach for visual development of complex apps that actually works.